 To manage its risks over these operating leases, the Group's risk management strategy for the rights it retains in underlying assets, include buy-back agreements and residual value guarantees.
-There were no income recognized from variable lease payments on operating leases in 2022 and 2021.
+These BB agreements do not include provisions on variable lease payments in 2023 and 2022.